vulpes-walter1313/top-pg-blog-api/README.md

 ## GET `/posts`

 This route will be paginated as there can be a lot of posts.
-The post areautomatically filtered to only show published posts if the user requesting this endpoint is unauthenticated or not an admin.
+The post are automatically filtered to only show published posts if the user requesting this endpoint is unauthenticated or not an admin.
+If the user is admin, he is allowed to use the param `publishedstatus=<all | published | unpublished>`

 Query Params:

 - Limit (default 10)
-  - We can force an upper limit of 50 per pagei and a lower limit of 5 per page.
+  - We can force an upper limit of 50 per page and a lower limit of 5 per page.
 - Page (default 1)
   - Standard use case here
+- publishedstatus
+  - valid values are "all", "unpublished", "published"
+  - non-admin users can only see published posts

 On success response: